crs4/rocrate-validator/README.md

         print(f"Detected issue of severity {issue.severity.name} with check \"{issue.check.identifier}\": {issue.message}")
 ```

-... which leads to the following output:
+The following is a possible output:

 ```bash
 RO-Crate is invalid!